liquidvisual/prototypes/src/_docs/getting-started/compatibility.md

 <![endif]-->
 ```

 You'd be right in that they download the CSS twice.
 It's not ideal, but it's *easier*.
-I suppose you could opt to use the IE8 generated sheet over the default one - but then you run the risk of forgetting to manually output the right one.
+I suppose you could opt to use the IE8 generated sheet over the default one - but then you run the risk of mistakenly outputting the wrong one.

 ## CDNs